Health & Wellness

 • Muscle strain: Prolonged sitting can strain the muscles in your lower back, especially if your posture is less than perfect.

-• Herniated discs: Sitting puts more pressure on the discs in your spine, increasing the risk of herniation, causing pain to radiate to your lower back.
+• Herniated discs: Sitting puts more pressure on the discs in your spine, increasing the risk of herniation and causing pain to radiate to your lower back.

-• Sciatic nerves- Sitting for long periods also sometimes triggers or can worsen sciatica pain.
+• Sciatic nerve: Sitting for long periods sometimes triggers or worsens sciatica pain.
 Sitting puts considerable pressure on your glutes, lower back, and sciatic nerve.

 • Sedentary lifestyle: When we sit for long periods, our muscles weaken, making them more prone to injury and pain.

-• Maintain good posture: Sit up straight, keeping your spine aligned.
+• Maintain good posture: Sit upright, keeping your spine aligned.
+Sitting upright helps reduce lower back pain by properly supporting your spine.

 • Take breaks: Every 30 minutes or so, get up, stretch, and move around.